-de Quervain's tenosynovitis affects two thumb tendons called the abductor pollicis longus (APL) and the extensor pollicis brevis (EPB).
+de Quervain tenosynovitis affects two thumb tendons: the abductor pollicis longus (APL) and the extensor pollicis brevis (EPB).

-On their way to the thumb, the APL and EPB tendons travel side by side along the inside edge of the wrist.
-They pass through a tunnel near the end of the radius bone of the forearm.
-The tunnel helps hold the tendons in place, like the guide on a fishing pole.
+The APL and EPB tendons travel side by side along the inside edge of the wrist.
+They pass through a synovial tunnel near the thumb side of your wrist.
+The tunnel helps hold the tendons in place.

-At first, the only sign of trouble may be soreness on the thumb side of the forearm, near the wrist.
-If the problem isn't treated, pain may spread up the forearm or further down into the wrist and thumb.
+de Quervain usually starts as soreness on the thumb side of the forearm, near the wrist.
+When left untreated, pain may spread up the forearm or further down into the wrist and thumb.

-As the friction increases, the two tendons may actually begin to creak as they move through the constricted tunnel.
+The two tendons may actually begin to creak as they move through the constricted tunnel.
 This noise is called crepitus.
-If the condition is especially bad, there may be swelling along the tunnel near the edge of the wrist.
+You may notice swelling along the tunnel near the edge of the wrist.
 Grasping objects with the thumb and hand may become increasingly painful.